lite-xl/lite-xl-plugin-manager/SPEC.md

 * `post`: Optionally a string which represents a command to run.
 If presented with a dictionary, takes `ARCH` keys, and runs a different command per `ARCH`.

+Any keys not present in this official listing are acceptbale, although they can be ignored by any particular package manager or parser.

 ### Dependencies

 Depedencies are specified in an object, with the key being the name of the